Main Street America Insurance: The Horan Review

 Main Street’s Awards and Other Highlights

 Main Street America Insurance, as large a carrier as it is, doesn’t vie for awards or special recognition as far as we have seen, so there are none to report.
-But the carrier, being part of the AmFam group, ranked 251 on the Fortune 500 list in 2022, down from 232 in 2021.
+But the carrier, being part of the AmFam group, now ranks 243 on the Fortune 500 list as of 2025 according to American Family Insurance's 2024 financial results.
+This marks an improvement from their previous position of 301 in 2023 when they were ranked as the nation's 12th-largest property/casualty insurance group.

 Charitable Efforts